DandaIT04/CodeForces_mySolutions/README.md

 # 546A - Soldier And Bananas
 Each banana cost banana cost * amount of bananas.
 Calculate how the amount of money soldier has to borrow from his friend if he has x value in his wallet.

+# 617A - Elephant
+Made a few mistakes for example i printed the input rather than the int value 1 and not using math.floor() for input/5 as the division can return the value as a float value, which affects test case #5